plutonheaven/prx-practical-lab/instructions/chapter_1_spp.md

 ### 2.1.
 Analyze the positioning results in the ENU frame
 Use the functions `compute_enu_pos_error`, `plot_enu_error` and `plot_enu_error_cdf` from the module `src/helpers.py` to compute, plot and characterize the position error in the East/North/Up frame.

-Additionally, the function `helpers.analyze_results` display various statistics on a `results` dataframe, an computes an **accuracy score** based on the average between the 50-th percentile and the 95-th percentile of the 3D position error.
+Additionally, the function `helpers.analyze_results` display various statistics on a `results` dataframe, and returns an **accuracy score** based on the average between the 50-th percentile and the 95-th percentile of the 3D position error.

 Here is an example to visualize the score of your solution:
 ```python